codemod-com/docs/blog/2023-8-23dream-migration/index.md

 ### #3 Make final tweaks

 While Intuita's codemods are very powerful, there might be some project-specific cases that require human intervention.

 We will go into more details in the below sections.
 For the cms-wordpress project, it is possible to build the project successfully even without manual tweaks after running codemods.

-But there is a minor tweak that we need to do which is to change the shape of paths returned from getStaticPaths: https://github.com/intuita-inc/next.js/pull/13/commits/d3a77b11831101c1f76848c8e21d5edf61f7e3f6
+But there is a [minor tweak](https://github.com/intuita-inc/next.js/pull/13/commits/d3a77b11831101c1f76848c8e21d5edf61f7e3f6) that we need to do which is to change the shape of paths returned from getStaticPaths.

 We will propose a solution for such use cases in the last section.

 ### #4 Test, build & ship

 After completing the code changes for the migration, it is essential to perform thorough testing of your application to ensure that everything is working as expected before pushing the changes.
 Having comprehensive test cases in CI/CD also provides confidence that nothing is broken.

 Fun fact, for some of our customers, we ran codemods to add types to their codebase, making it more reliable before running the migration codemods.

 So, If you do not feel confident about automated large-scale changes, you might want to first use custom codemods to bring more conformity and reliability to your codebase.

 ## Generic codemods fall short sometimes.
 So, what now?

 Generic codemods can make mistakes, which we call FPs (false positives), or they may miss making all the required transformations, which we call FNs (false negatives).

 Sometimes, they may make part of the required changes or leave comments for developers to complete the rest (we still don't have a good name for these :) maybe just assistive codemods?).

 This is especially true when custom logic is involved.

 We attempt to address these shortcomings through the following: